minimuthu02/TechWave/README.md

 Write your post using Markdown

-Add a featured image (optional)
+(Optional) Upload a featured image

 Click Publish

 Markdown Features

+The built-in Markdown editor supports:

 Bold and italic text